pmherp/udsnd_project-4/README.md

 - \__init__.py: initializes flask from "myapp" with the specified routes
 - routes.py: specifies the url and connects back-end with front-end
 - wrangle_data.py: code responsible for cleaning data and making plots for web-app
+- a virtual environment for deploying the app into the web

 ## Results
-The main findings of the code can be found at the post available here. __not a working link yet!__
+The main findings of the code can be found live dashboard available [here](https://pmherpwbdashboard.herokuapp.com/).

 ## Licensing, Authors, Acknowledgements
 I must give credit to World Bank for the data.
 You can find the data [here](https://data.worldbank.org/indicator).